 191. What did you learn from your last relationship?

 192. What did a past relationship teach you about yourself and what you need to be happy, if anything?

-193. Do you think you should ask deep personal questions on a first date and try to know straight away if you would be able to love that person, or is it better to keep things light-hearted and casual as to not come across too intense?
+193. Do you think you should ask deeply personal questions on a first date and try to know straight away if you would be able to love that person, or is it better to keep things light-hearted and casual so as not to come across too intense?